wp_nav_menu()WP 3.0.0

 attr_title title attribute of the link

-current equal to 1 if it is a current item
+current equals 1 if this is the current item

-current_item_ancestor 1 if the current item is a nested item
+current_item_ancestor 1 if the current item is a child item

 current_item_parent 1 if the current item is a parent item

-object_id the ID of the menu item.
-Entry, term, etc.
+object_id ID of the menu object.
+Post, term, etc.

-object name of taxa, record type: page, category, post_tag ...
+object name of the taxonomy, post type: page, category, post_tag ...

 WP_Post Object (